yuntaozhang999/yuntaozhang999.github.io/_posts/2025-07-01-One-Month-Rap-Battle.md

 ### **Activities:**

 * **Day 1:** Make rhyme lists together (“cat, bat, hat”).

-8yo can list 5 words, 10yo can list 10.
+✅ 8yo can list 5 words, 10yo can list 10.

-Rhyme Race: Set a timer for 1 minute and see how many rhyming words they can come up with for a starter word.
-Make it a friendly competition or team up to beat their own record.
+✅ Rhyme Race: Set a timer for 1 minute and see how many rhyming words they can come up with for a starter word.

+✅ Make it a friendly competition or team up to beat their own record.

-Rhyme Hunt: Walk around the house and find objects to rhyme with (e.g., “chair”—bear, hair, pair).
+~~Rhyme Hunt: Walk around the house and find objects to rhyme with (e.g., “chair”—bear, hair, pair).~~

-Silly Rhyme Challenge: Encourage them to invent funny or nonsense words that rhyme (e.g., “splair” with “chair”).
+~~Silly Rhyme Challenge: Encourage them to invent funny or nonsense words that rhyme (e.g., “splair” with “chair”).~~

-Draw & Rhyme: Draw a picture of the starter word, then write or say rhymes around it.
+~~Draw & Rhyme: Draw a picture of the starter word, then write or say rhymes around it.~~

-Rhyme Story: After making a list, use the rhyming words to create a silly sentence or short story together.
+✅ Rhyme Story: After making a list, use the rhyming words to create a silly sentence or short story together.

-Rhyme Toss: Toss a soft ball back and forth—each time someone catches it, they have to say a new rhyming word.
+~~Rhyme Toss: Toss a soft ball back and forth—each time someone catches it, they have to say a new rhyming word.~~

 * **Day 2:** Clap or tap beats while saying rhymes.

+Clara independently though of this rhyme competition: they take turns to say a word and the other person have to say a new rhyming word.
+This is the same idea as the one for Day 1.

 Step-by-step guide:

 Pick a simple steady beat: